 Zhelobinsky wrote his 24 preludes in 1934 in Leningrad, like Shostakovich did!
 These preludes are for the first time recorded!
 Some similarities with Shostakovich are noticeble.

 I simply love many of the so called 'Light pieces' by Jaan Rääts.
 They were a big surprise to me and recording them was a great pleasure.
-They are very short, but surely worth to give it some minutes to try.
+They are short, but surely worth to give it some attention.

 The Piano Music by Estonian Composer Jaan Rääts(1932) is a gem.
 During the Soviet occupation Estonian composers could develop their unique and exotic style.
 I met Jaan in 2011 in Tallinn and promised him to promote his works.
 His 24 Preludes opus 33 is a mix of styles, with 'flavors' of Medieval music, Rock, Rumi, Jazz, New Age, Modernism.

-One of the famous Intermezzi by Johannes Brahms.
+One of the well-known Intermezzi by Johannes Brahms.
 He wrote ten Intermezzi for Piano.
 The 3 Intermezzi

 Op.
 117 were composed in 1892.
 Brahms described these pieces as "lullabies to my sorrows".

-Originally written for Tenor and Piano, this famous Sonetto del Petrarca no 104 by Fr.
-Liszt has become a popular work for Piano, with its contrasting emotions and fine virtuoso Passagework.
+Initially written for Tenor and Piano, Sonetto del Petrarca no 104 by Fr.
+Liszt has become a popular work for Piano, with its contrasting emotions and virtuoso Passagework.

-The Friedrich Kalkbrenner 24 Preludes opus 88 from 1827 are not only a surprising set of well written compositions in the best tradition of the 'Brilliant Style', but mark also a change in the genre of 24 Preludes.
-Other cycles of this genre composed in this era (1810-1835) are didactic works, little exercises in the art of Preluding.
-Chopin composed his 24 Preludes about ten years later, between 1835-1839.
+The Friedrich Kalkbrenner 24 Preludes opus 88 (1827) are a surprising set of well-written compositions in the best tradition of the 'Brilliant Style'.
+They mark a change in the genre of 24 Preludes.
+Other cycles composed in this era (1810-1835) are didactic works, little exercises in the art of Preluding.
+Chopin wrote his 24 Preludes about ten years later, between 1835-1839.

-Wim Zwaag(1960) is a Dutch composer, currently living in the South of Spain.
-We know each other over 25 years.
-In his early career Wim was also a singer, with a beautiful Bariton voice.
-We have performed songs by Rachmaninoff, Britten, Quilter and others.
-Wim has composed grand Romantic works for Piano, Chamber music ensembles and Orchestra, many of them commissioned by me and premiered in many halls.
+Wim Zwaag(1960) is a Dutch composer living in the South of Spain.
+We have known each other for over 25 years.
+In his early career, Wim was a singer with a beautiful Bariton voice.
+We have performed songs by Rachmaninoff, Britten, Quilter, and others.
+Wim has composed great Romantic works for Piano, Chamber music ensembles, and Orchestra, many of them commissioned and premiered by me.
 Live-Premiere recording (1992) of Wim's Alto-Saxophone Sonata with Jean-Pierre Cnoops.

 Jean Lambrechts (1936) is a Belgian/Dutch composer who studied in Paris with André Jolivet.
 I performed the premiere of his Sonatine Gaillarde in 2014.
-His Sonatine is a charming work full of French and Paris moods.
-When I am on my way to the Conservatory, I often see Jean walking in the streets of Maastricht with his cute little doggy.
+It is a charming work full of Paris moods.
+On my way to the Conservatory, I often see Jean walking on the streets of Maastricht with his cute little doggy.